goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** Each web framework and technology has its known weaknesses - telling an attacker which web framework we use is a great help for them.
 Using the default settings for session middlewares can expose your app to module- and framework-specific hijacking attacks in a similar way to the `X-Powered-By` header.
 Try hiding anything that identifies and reveals your tech stack (E.g. Node.js, express)

-**Otherwise:** Cookies could be sent over insecure connections, and an attacker might use session identification to identify the underlying framework of the web application, as well as module-specific vulnerabilities
+**Иначе:** Cookies could be sent over insecure connections, and an attacker might use session identification to identify the underlying framework of the web application, as well as module-specific vulnerabilities

 🔗 [**Read More: Cookie and session security**](/sections/security/sessions.md)